martinshelton/reddiwrap/readme.md

 reddiwrap makes it easy to:

-  * login,
-  * view user info,
-  * vote on posts and comments,
-  * save/unsave posts,
-  * submit links and self-posts,
-  * search reddit for posts,
+  * login to your reddit account,
-  * comment on posts and other comments,
   * load posts from:
     * subreddits,
     * user pages,
-    * and search results.
+    * search results.
   * navigate to 'next' and 'previous' pages.
+  * vote on posts and comments,
+  * save/unsave, hide/unhide, share and report posts,
+  * submit links and self-posts,
+  * comment on posts and other comments,
+	* read, mark, compose and reply to private messages
+  * view your own or others' user info,
+	* view/subscribe/unsubscribe to the list of public subreddits,
+	* moderator functions:
+	  * remove/approve/mark as spam for comments and posts
+		* add/remove approved submitters
+		* add/remove moderators
+		* distinguish your own comments/posts with the moderator tag
+	* mark posts as NSFW

 Sample usage: